Lost and Found

 New Mexico, USA

 By the early 90s, John had left Los Angeles and was out of my life — except for the boxes.
 I had asked about them, but he said he couldn’t find them.
-I figured they’d keep, they would return to me sooner or later.
+I figured they’d be returned to me sooner or later.

-Several months later I moved back to my parents’ house, to try to get things together.
-I got another phone call, this time from a stranger, “Hector”.
+Several months later I moved back to my parent’s house to try to get things together.
+I got another phone call, this time from a stranger who introduced himself as Hector.

-I bicycle everywhere, and find things.
+I bicycle everywhere and find things regularly.
 Sometimes just pennies, sometimes stray hand tools.
 Sometimes a checkbook, driver’s license, or something with an address.

 Things get lost.
 People get lost.
-I can’t bring back lost people, but at least I can bring back small things to strangers, like a stranger once did for me.
+I can’t bring back lost people, but I can bring back small things to strangers — like a stranger once did for me.

 Originally published as HeroicStories #828 on June 2, 2011